Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I tell them, “Imagine this, a military commander, a general on the frontlines comes back home and he’s got a little daughter.
 She comes running to him, and he’s telling his sergeant or whatever and he’s ending a meeting and he turns around and he’s very much in his commander mode, and then she’s like, “Daddy!
 Daddy!”
 She’s tugging daddy’s shirt, and she’s asking him can she play with her doll or something.
 He’s immediately into a nurturing energy, picks her up, gives her a kiss, swings her around, and he’s back into that energy to match her and to nurture her.

 Henry: Exactly.
 And I think talking earlier about a term, I think we need to move from the immature masculine and feminine to the enlightened masculine and feminine, and to realize that — Again, you talk about women flaunting their sexuality.
 I think there are very different ways to do it.
 There’s a difference between sexuality and the feminine energy and power.
-Again, I think if a lot of women talked to a lot of women, they would very quickly be able to figure out the difference.
+Again, I think if a lot of women talked to a lot of men, they would very quickly be able to figure out the difference.

-Raw sexuality doesn’t always tell most men.
-Versus when you have a woman who is really truly is living in a yin, in that feminine energy, like I said, it is — You can tell because men can sense that.
+Raw sexuality doesn’t always turn on most men.
+Versus when you have a woman really truly is living in a yin, in that feminine energy, like I said, it is — You can tell because men can sense that.
 It’s like this pull.
 Someone walks into a room and you know, and vice versa.
 If you talk to a lot of women about what the real enlightened masculine feels like, it’s not about the bully, the guy strutting around.
 But someone who is truly at his masculine core, when he walks into a room, every woman knows this is.
 [INAUDIBLE 00:46:28] feel it.

 David: I think if you’ve been around enough, you’ve seen a person of the opposite gender or sex who is, on paper, in a photograph, perfect, like they look great.
 But then as soon as they start to behave, they’re just like, “Yeah, I’m really interested.”
 And vice versa.
 You’ve seen somebody who, if you just saw a photo of that person, you’d think they’re just average or whatever.
 But then in the way that they express themselves, and the move, and talk, and look at you, then they suddenly become much more attractive.